Geraldo Antônio Miotto: Senior officer

 Miotto attended the Escola de Aperfeiçoamento de Oficiais and the Escola de Comando e Estado-Maior do Exército, both in Rio de Janeiro.
 As a lieutenant colonel, he commanded the 16th Mechanized Cavalry Squadron in Passo Fundo.
-In Argentina, he took the Command and General Staff Course at the Escola Superior de Guerra in Argentina, and after its conclusion in December 1997, he was appointed to exercise the function of Liaison Officer with the Command of the Military Institutes, of the Argentine Army, in Buenos Aires.
+In Argentina, he took the Command and General Staff Course at the Escuela Superior de Guerra in Argentina, and after its conclusion in December 1997, he was appointed to exercise the function of Liaison Officer with the Command of the Military Institutes, of the Argentine Army, in Buenos Aires.

 On 15 August 2000, Miotto was removed from office in Buenos Aires and appointed Commander of the Center for the Preparation of Officials of the Porto Alegre Reserve (CPOR).
 On 12 December 2001, he was promoted to the rank of colonel of cavalry.
 On 28 October 2003, being transferred from CPOR's command, he was assigned to attend the Higher Studies in Policy and Strategy Studies at the Escola Superior de Guerra in Rio de Janeiro.
-He was appointed officer of the Army Commander’s Office on 1 July 2004, along with his colleague (also Colonel of Cavalry) Edson Leal Pujol.
+He was appointed officer of the Army Commander's Office on 1 July 2004, along with his colleague (also Colonel of Cavalry) Edson Leal Pujol.